ahbuntu/sortable_challenge/README.md

-# sortable_challenge
+# Sortable Coding Challenge
-repository for sortable challenge
+Repository for the coding challenge for Sortable

 ## Current Approach